ibtj21/ETL_Extract_HanaGashaw_670555/README.md

 - Implement a **full extraction** process to load all data.
 - Implement an **incremental extraction** process that only pulls data updated since the last extraction timestamp.
 - Maintain and update a checkpoint to keep track of the last extraction time.
 - Apply at least three transformation techniques to both full and incremental datasets to prepare them for analysis.
+- Load transformed hospital admission records into a structured and efficient storage format.
+- Converting CSV files into Parquet format using Python to optimize for fast access, reduced storage size, and seamless integration into analytical workflows and data platforms.

 ---